10 must-see places to visit in Haute Savoie

 Ideal for: couples, families, photographers

 From Annecy, hop on your bike and follow the lake greenway.
-You will travel along the east bank, offering exceptional views of the lake, the mountains, and typical villas.
-First stop at Menthon-Saint-Bernard, dominated by its medieval castle that looks like it came out of a fairy tale.
+You will follow the east shore, offering exceptional views of the lake, mountains, and typical villas.
+First stop at Menthon-Saint-Bernard, dominated by its feudal castle that looks straight out of a fairy tale.
 Continue to Talloires, an enchanting village with flowered alleys and a peaceful beach.

-For the return, let yourself be carried by the Navibus boats that connect the villages to Annecy: a magical end of day on the water, with peaks tinted pink by the setting sun.
+For the return, let yourself be carried by the Navibus boats that connect the villages to Annecy: a magical end of day on the water, with peaks blushed by the setting sun.

 Itinerary 2: Chamonix – Montenvers – Mer de Glace – Plan de l’Aiguille (train + cable car)